caroleolivier/caroleolivier.github.io/_posts/2017-11-01-dockerising-aspnet-core-app.md

 ---

 A few days ago I started looking at ways to deploy my [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/) application.
 I looked at [Cloud](https://en.wikipedia.org/wiki/Cloud_computing) solutions but ended up deciding to first focus on containerising my application and only later to look at deployment solutions.
-In this post I will explain the rational behind my decision and how I containerised my application.
+In this post I will explain the rationale behind my decision and how I containerised my application.

 #### ASP.NET Core deployment to the Cloud